JessieLDR/data-parsing/README.md

 ## Extensions
 If there is time available, please consider one or more extensions:

-1. Write a unit test to for your parser.
+1. Write a unit test for your parser.
 2. Loop through the files from the [IESO report page](http://reports.ieso.ca/public/RealtimeMktPrice/).
-Only parse .xml files with the following filename structure: `PUB_RealtimeMktPrice_*_v12.xml`
+Only parse files with the following filename structure: `PUB_RealtimeMktPrice_*_v12.xml`
 3. Write a script that watches the [IESO report page](http://reports.ieso.ca/public/RealtimeMktPrice/) and parses new files as they are uploaded.
+4. Discuss how to extend this code to process other reports in [ISEO's Public Reports](http://reports.ieso.ca/public/)
+5. Discuss improvements to the output design.
+If the csv were a database table, how could it be structured more efficiently?

 ## Deliverables.

-Your code should be delivered as a fork of this repo, with source implementing parsing and generating all other deliverables.
-Assume that the output of your code will be run in a production environment.
+Your code should be delivered compressed file (`*.zip`, `*.tar.gz`, etc) emailed to engineering@voltus.co, with source implementing the parsing and generating deliverables.
+Assume your code will be run in a production environment.

 Your code should:
-1. Output should be a csv in the format described above.
-If databases are easier to work with, feel free to setup tables.
+1. Output a csv in the format described above.
+If databases are easier for you to work with, feel free to setup tables in a similar format.
 2. Be readable on its own.
 3. Include your preferred language's version of a `requirements.txt` or `package.json` so that someone else can easily duplicate your environment/dependencies.